Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety

 \section{The TCT Protocol}

-The TCT protocol requires only small extensions from the current Ethereum system.
-The protocol consists of three parties as shown in \autoref{fig:pa} – the transaction issuer (\eg, MetaMask \cite{metamask}), a Web-API service (\eg, infura.io) and the Ethereum network (\ie, the blockchain).
-In today's Ethereum ecosystem, the Web-API service provides various functionalities, including gas-estimate for a transaction and failure warnings.
-It consists of a Web-API interface and a node connecting to the Ethereum network.
-In TCT, the Web-API service provides additional functionalities for storing and retrieving theorems.
-The most unique component for TCT is the \textit{theorem repository} on each node, which contains the theorems that have been proven.

-\textbf{Trusted computing base.} TCT's trusted computing base (TCB) is entirely at the infrastructure level.
-It does not include any contract-level assumption (\eg \ about the reference-topology, contracts of interest, contracts that have been formally verified, etc), because TCT faithfully treats the entire GP as the target program.
-Our TCB includes Ethereum's TCB and TCT-additional TCB.
-The former includes the Ethereum protocol, EVM, and the verified-compilation to attest a contract's EVM code to its claimed source code~\cite{Etherscan-source-verification}.
+TCT does not make any contract-level assumption (\eg \ the reference-topology, the dichotomy about ``contracts of interest'' vs. ``environment contracts'', or claims that certain contracts have been formally verified by an auditing company).
+The \textbf{trusted computing base (TCB)} is entirely at the infrastructure level.
+It includes Ethereum's existing TCB and TCT-additional TCB.
+The former includes the Ethereum protocol, EVM, and the verified compilation to attest a contract's EVM code to its claimed source code~\cite{Etherscan-source-verification}.